zbauman3/demos/README.md

   vars = ref[1];
 export { themeClass, vars };
 ```

+---

+I believe this issue arrose in `@vanilla-extract/integration@6.0.0` as part of the removal of `@vanilla-extract/babel-plugin` in [#827](https://github.com/vanilla-extract-css/vanilla-extract/pull/827).
+I'm not exactly sure what is causing the compiled code to change structure though, potentially something in Next.js' SWC compilation process?

 TL;DR: `@vanilla-extract/babel-plugin-debug-ids` needs to be updated to handle a wider range of scenarios for `createTheme`.